 The Environment and Natural Resources major is available to any undergraduate student completing a bachelor's degree program at UW.
 Given the interdisciplinary nature of ENR issues, every major is an appropriate complement to studies in ENR.

-ENR student should seek advising in both environment and natural resources and their academic department to determine course schedules, eligibility for graduation, etc.
+ENR students should seek advising in both environment and natural resources and their academic department to determine course schedules, eligibility for graduation, etc.

-To declare an environment and natural resources major, students must meet with Maggie Bourque, Student Advising Coordinator.
-You can contact her to schedule an appointment — firstname.lastname@example.org, 307-766-5089 — or stop by ENR's offices at the Kendall House (804 E. Fremont).
+To declare an environment and natural resources major, students must meet with an advisor from the Haub School.
+Contact Maggie or Melanie to set up an appointment or stop by ENR's offices at the Kendall House (804 E. Fremont).

 The student's diploma is issued by the college of the student's affiliated major.